Learning Disabilities in NYC

 ✓ Working twice as hard for half the results Hours of homework every night.
 Tutoring isn't helping.
 Falling further behind despite enormous effort.

-If this sounds familiar, your child likely has a learning disability—and that's actually good news.
+If this sounds familiar, you (or your child) likely have a learning disability—and that's actually good news.
 Once you know what you're dealing with, there are proven interventions that work.

 What We Test For